 that is never short of frustrations and sorrow,

-something in which we can place our hope.
+someone in whom we can place our hope.

 who’s come to bring peace and justice back to all the world.